squidfingers/starkplayer/README.md

 Parameters:

-* __type:__ The type of media player to use (either 'audio' or 'video').
+* __type:__ The type of media player to use (either 'audio', 'video', or 'youtube').
 By default, type will be set to 'audio' for HTML5 audio or links to urls that have audio file extensions.
 * __url:__ The url to an mp3.
 Defaults to media sniffed out from alternate content.
 * __autoplay:__ Automatically start to play the audio.
 Defaults to false.
 * __border:__ The hexadecimal color of the border.
 If omitted, a border will not be displayed.